DIY SCENTED GIFTS & BODY PRODUCTS

 HOW CAN WE HELP?

-OTHER DIY IDEAS - Inhalers, Blends, Bath Bombs, Face & Body Scrubs, Personalised Bath Oils, Pamper Packs etc
+OTHER DIY IDEAS - Blends, Bath Bombs, Face & Body Scrubs, Personalised Bath Oils, Pamper Packs etc

-Hopefully we've helped your imagination get moving, if you're stuck for some gift ideas or just want to 'play', but here's a little more food for thought:
+Hopefully we've helped your imagination get moving, if you're stuck for gift ideas or just want to 'play', but here's a little more food for thought:

 PERSONALISED ESSENTIAL OIL BURNER / BATH BLEND - create a unique burner blend, or a blend of oils that targets the person you're giving it to (eg relaxing, de-stressing, help with insomnia, or even their favourite perfume).
 Use up to 3 or 4 different oils blended in a dripolator bottle, and label with their name - an excellent and thoughtful gift.
 They don't even need to already by into aromatherapy - tell them to use 8 drops in their bath or burner and it will relax them, and that's all they need to know.